12 Fun Things to Do in Temecula California

 1. Go wine tasting

-If you happen to overindulge, stay at one of the wineries that offer lodging.
+💡 PRO TIP: If you tend to overindulge, book a stay at one of the wineries that offer lodging.
 You’ll be able to sleep off all those good wines in luxury and comfort, surrounded by acres of vineyards.
+Two that get good reviews are Carter Estate Winery and Resort and South Coast Winery Resort & Spa.

 2. Explore Old Town Temecula